saifalfalah/react-handbook/content/javascript-promises/index.md

 Promises are one way to deal with asynchronous code, without writing too many callbacks in your code.

-Although being around since years, they have been standardized and introduced in [ES2015](https://flaviocopes.com/ecmascript/#es2015-aka-es6), and now they have been superseded in [ES2017](https://flaviocopes.com/ecmascript/#es2017-aka-es8) by [async functions](https://flaviocopes.com/javascript-async-await).
+Although they've been around for years, they were standardized and introduced in [ES2015](https://flaviocopes.com/ecmascript/#es2015-aka-es6), and now they have been superseded in [ES2017](https://flaviocopes.com/ecmascript/#es2017-aka-es8) by [async functions](https://flaviocopes.com/javascript-async-await).

 **Async functions** use the promises API as their building block, so understanding them is fundamental even if in newer code you'll likely use async functions instead of promises.